ejpsoil/soildata-assimilation-guidance/docs/code-listsExtension.md

 and [physical
 parameter](http://inspire.ec.europa.eu/codelist/ProfileElementParameterNameValue/physicalParameter).
 Follow the URI to the chemical parameter, in that page there is another list of items, including other metals.
 The new item for Zinc should therefore be created at this same level in the hierarchy.

+The list below presents a RDF document defining a new sub-item for Zinc within the physical parameter code-list.
+The URI for this item is `http://example.com/my-soil/zincContent`.
+As this item is not directly in a INSPIRE code-list, its URI must refer to an authority that you control, i.e. you or your institution are the responsible party for the code-list item, its definition and publication.
+For more on this, check the [URI strategy](uri.md) document.

 ```turtle
 @prefix skos: <http://www.w3.org/2004/02/skos/core#> .
 @prefix inspire_cl_profile: <http://inspire.ec.europa.eu/codelist/ProfileElementParameterNameValue/> .